-Nero thus set the pattern for pagan treatment of the early Christians: long periods of disinterest alternating with occasional spasms of violence.
+Nero thus set the pattern for treatment of the early Christians: long periods of disinterest alternating with occasional spasms of violence.
 The latter came sometimes at the hands of the government, as in the case of Nero’s pogrom, but more often at the hands of murderous mobs that were out of everyone’s control.
-Whatever the claims of later Christian scribes, or for that matter the screenwriters of Hollywood’s golden age, there is no concrete evidence that large numbers of Christians were ever thrown to the lions by the authorities, whether in Rome’s Colosseum or anywhere else.
+The claims of later Christian scribes notwithstanding, there is no concrete evidence that large numbers of Christians were ever thrown to the lions by the authorities, whether in Rome’s Colosseum or anywhere else.

 The pattern was no different in Alexandria, a city with a reputation for base mob violence to match its one for rarefied intellectual brilliance.
 The most famous of its legendary martyrs is none other than Saint Mark, that apocryphal founding father of Alexandrian Christianity.

-Easter Sunday of AD 68 coincided with a feast day in honor of Serapis, Alexandria’s pagan patron deity; this fact alone created a measure of tension between the city’s pagans and its Christians.
-In addition, a widely believed if thoroughly improbable rumor had recently been spreading on the streets of Alexandria, saying the Christians planned to overthrow the traditional temple authorities and forcibly convert everyone to their faith.
-Thus a mob burst into the church where the Christians were holding their Easter service, seized Mark, and dragged the aged apostle through the city’s streets until he expired.
+Easter Sunday of AD 68 coincided with a feast day in honor of Serapis, Alexandria’s traditional patron deity; this fact alone created a measure of tension.
+In addition, a widely believed if thoroughly improbable rumor had recently been spreading on the streets of Alexandria, saying the Christians planned to overthrow the temple authorities and forcibly convert everyone to their faith.
+Thus a mob burst into the church where the Christians were holding their Easter service, seized Mark, and dragged the aged apostle through the streets until he expired.
 But when his murderers tried to build a pyre to incinerate the body, a great thunderstorm blew up — an extremely unusual occurrence in Alexandria — and drenched the wood.
 Unnerved, the mob fled the scene, leaving Mark’s fellow Christians behind to discover that his body was once again pristine, completely unmarked by the abuse it had endured.
 So, they buried it reverently in the church in which he had last worshiped, which they now named the Church of Saint Mark.

 As I noted in an earlier chapter, Saint Mark’s existence in Alexandria, much less his martyrdom there, are by no means proven historical facts.
 It is clear, however, that random, intermittent acts of violence like the one just described were a fact of life for the city’s Christians for many years after AD 68.